ytcyberslotp90/3D-Maze-game-in-WinForms/README.md

 ## ⚡ How to Run

-1. Just Copy & Paste the main.cs code into your Console/WinForms program.
+1. Just Copy & Paste the `Program.cs` code into your Console/WinForms program and don't forget to put the `texture.png` in the final exe's path.